-This warm, inviting Turkey Noodle Soup recipe is a taste-of-home-cooking recipe you will return to many times over.
+This warm, inviting Turkey Noodle Soup recipe is an old-fashioned, home-cooking recipe you will return to many times over.
 High in protein and nutrition, this is a great soup anytime you need comfort food.

 Turkey Noodle Soup is wonderful: